CabreraRR/Phase-2/Advanced-Terminal/advanced-terminal.md

 	- ```bash
 	STDOUT &> file.txt
 	```
-- [ ] Can use UNIX command flags and arguments
+- [x] Can use UNIX command flags and arguments
 	-
 - [x] Can describe UNIX file permissions
 	- There are three groups Owner Permissions, Group Permissions, and World Permissions. (r) read (w) write (x) execute
 - [x] Can get a file's permissions, in the terminal